Spoiler alert: this post is going to wind up sounding a lot like an advertisement for Shadow but none of the things I’m doing are specific to Shadow.

 So the other day I was talking with my brother and he mentioned that he had recently started using Shadow, a streaming high-end PC gaming platform.
 He seemed to really like it and mentioned that you get your own dedicated virtual box and not just a front end to some gaming system.
 That part really intrigued me.

-building times for getting good lighting are really killing me.
+I’m getting to the point in one of my projects where the building times for getting good lighting are really killing me.
 I had looked into automating that process but even if I did I’d rather not have it taking my development machine out of commission to do so.

 So this is the part that really interested me in shadow.
 If I could set up a nightly task on a shadow machine to check out my latest code and do a full lighting build and all, that would be well worth the price to me that shadow was charging.
 So I looked into it and not only was it possible it was relatively easy to pull off.